dhatrishv/Webscanner/README.md

-# 🛡️ ReNgine - Web Security Scanner
+# 🛡️ VigilScan - Web Security Scanner

-**ReNgine** is a web-based vulnerability scanning tool that evaluates the security posture of websites by identifying common misconfigurations and vulnerabilities.
-It extends the core functionalities of **reNgine** by adding SSL/TLS analysis, security header checks, and basic AI-assisted reporting.
+**VigilScan** is a web-based vulnerability scanning tool that evaluates the security posture of websites by identifying common misconfigurations and vulnerabilities.
+It extends the core functionalities of present Web scanners by adding SSL/TLS analysis, security header checks, and basic AI-assisted reporting.

 ## 🔍 Features